 Clinical classification of dental caries

-- Acute caries ...
-It is characterized by the rapid development of destructive changes in the hard tissues of the tooth, the rapid transition of uncomplicated caries to complicated.
-The affected tissues are soft, slightly pigmented (light yellow, grayish-white), moist, easily removed with an excavator.
+- Acute caries .
+It is characterized by the rapid development of destructive changes in the hard tissues of the tooth, the rapid transition of uncomplicated caries to complicated ones.
+The affected tissues are soft, slightly pigmented (light yellow, grayish-white), moist, and can be easily removed with an excavator.

-- Chronic caries characterized as a slow-moving process (several years).
-The spread of the carious process (cavity) mainly in the planar direction.
+- Chronic caries characterized as a slow process (several years).
+The spread of the carious process (cavity) is mainly in the planar direction.
 The altered tissues are hard, pigmented, brown or dark brown in color.

-- There are also other forms of caries , for example, "sharpest", "flowering caries".
+- There are also other forms of caries , for example, “acute”, “blooming caries”.

-In our country, this classification is most widespread.
-It takes into account the depth of the lesion , which is very convenient for the practice of the dentist.
+In our country, this classification is most widely used.
+It takes into account the depth of the lesion , which is very convenient for the practice of a dentist.

-- Carious spot stage - there is focal demineralization of the hard tissues of the tooth, and it can proceed intensively (white spot) or slowly (brown spot).
+- Stage of carious spot – focal demineralization of the hard tissues of the tooth is observed, and it can proceed intensively ( White spot) or slowly (brown spot).

-- Medium caries - at this stage, the carious defect is located within the surface layer of dentin (mantle dentin).
+- Average caries – at this stage, the carious defect is located within the surface layer of dentin (mantle dentin).

-In clinical practice, the terms "secondary caries" and "recurrence of caries" are also used, let us consider in more detail what it is:
+In clinical practice, the terms “secondary caries” and “recurrent caries” are also used; let’s take a closer look at what they are:

-1) Secondary caries - these are all new carious lesions that develop next to the filling in a previously treated tooth.
-Secondary caries has all the histological characteristics of carious lesions.
-The cause of its occurrence is the violation of the marginal adherence between the filling and the hard tissues of the tooth, microorganisms from the oral cavity penetrate into the formed gap and optimal conditions are created for the formation of a carious defect along the edge of the filling in enamel or dentin.
+1) Secondary caries – these are all new carious lesions that develop next to the filling in a previously treated tooth.
+Secondary caries has all the histological characteristics of a carious lesion.
+The reason for its occurrence is a violation of the marginal seal between the filling and the hard tissues of the tooth; microorganisms from the oral cavity penetrate into the resulting gap and create optimal conditions for the formation of a carious defect along the edge of a filling in enamel or dentin.

-2) Recurrence of caries - This is the resumption or progression of the pathological process in the event that the carious lesion was not completely removed during the previous treatment.
-Recurrence of caries is more often found under the filling during X-ray examination or along the edge of the filling.
+2) Recurrence of caries – this is the resumption or progression of the pathological process if the carious lesion was not completely removed during previous treatment.
+Recurrence of caries is more often found under a filling when x-ray examination or along the edge of the filling.

-quite a few, and they are all largely repeated.
-It is important for a doctor to correctly determine the main parameters: the depth of the lesion, the nature of the course of the process, and to identify the main cause of the appearance of defects.
+quite a lot and they are all largely repeated.
+It is important for the doctor to correctly determine the main parameters: the depth of the lesion, the nature of the process, and to identify the main cause of the defects.

-In some cases it will be unsatisfactory oral hygiene, in others - bad habits, in the third - crowded teeth or congenital abnormalities in the structure of enamel and dentin.
-A correctly diagnosed diagnosis largely determines the success of further treatment. .
+In some cases this will be poor oral hygiene, in others – bad habits, in others – crowded teeth or congenital disorders in the structure of enamel and dentin.
+A correct diagnosis largely determines the success of further treatment. .